DABUS: United Kingdom

 (2) the IPO was not satisfied as to the manner in which Thaler had acquired rights that would otherwise vest in the inventor.

 Thaler was not satisfied with the decision and asked for a hearing before an official known as the "hearing officer".
 By a decision dated 4 December 2019 the hearing officer rejected Thaler's appeal.

 Thaler appealed against the hearing officer's decision to the Patents Court (a specialist court within the Chancery Division of the High Court of England and Wales that determines patent disputes).
 On 21 September 2020, Mr Justice Marcus Smith upheld the decision of the hearing officer.
 On 21 September 2021, Thaler's further appeal to the Court of Appeal was dismissed by Arnold LJ and Laing LJ (Birss LJ dissenting).

+On 20 December 2023, the UK Supreme Court dismissed a further appeal by Thaler.
+In its judgment, the court held that an "inventor" under the Patents Act 1977 must be a natural person.

 United States

 The patent applications on the inventions were refused by the USPTO, which held that only natural persons can be named as inventors in a patent application.
 Thaler first fought this result by filing a complaint under Administrative Procedure Act (APA) alleging that the decision was "arbitrary, capricious, an abuse of discretion and not in accordance with the law; unsupported by substantial evidence, and in excess of Defendants’ statutory authority."
 A month later on August 19, 2019, Thaler filed a petition with the USPTO as allowed in 37 C.F.R. § 1.181 stating that DABUS should be the inventor.
 The judge and Thaler agreed in this case that Thaler himself is unable to receive the patent on behalf of DABUS.
+In their August 5, 2022, Thaler decision, the US Court of Appeals for the Federal Circuit affirmed that only a natural person could be an inventor, which means that the AI that invents any other type of invention is not addressed by the "who" mentioned in the legislation.

 New Zealand

-On the 31st of January 2022, the Intellectual Property Office of New Zealand (IPONZ) decided that a patent application (776029) filed by Stephen Thaler was void, on the basis that no inventor was identified on the patent applications.
-IPONZ determined that DABUS could not be “an actual devisor of the invention” as required by the Patents Act 2013, and that this must be a natural person as held by the previous patent offices above.
+On January 31, 2022, the Intellectual Property Office of New Zealand (IPONZ) decided that a patent application (776029) filed by Stephen Thaler was void, on the basis that no inventor was identified on the patent application.
+IPONZ determined that DABUS could not be "an actual devisor of the invention" as required by the Patents Act 2013, and that this must be a natural person as held by the previous patent offices above.
+The High Court of New Zealand confirmed the decision in 2023.

 South Africa

-On the 24th of June 2021, the South African Companies and Intellectual Property Commission (CIPC) accepted Dr Thaler's Patent Cooperation Treaty, for a patent in respect of inventions generated by DABUS.
+On 24 June 2021, the South African Companies and Intellectual Property Commission (CIPC) accepted Dr Thaler's Patent Cooperation Treaty, for a patent in respect of inventions generated by DABUS.
 In July 2021, the CIPC released a notice of issuance for the patent.
 It is the first patent granted for an AI invention.